5 Keys to Successful Navigation in a VUCA World

 The pace of change was slow whether you were looking at technical, economic, social, political or marketplace change.
 Then someone stepped on the accelerator.
 And turned out the lights.

+Volatile, Uncertain, Complex and Ambiguous.
 Those are the conditions in which teams operate today.
 The key to team success will be the ability to manage successfully under those conditions.

-There are new competencies to develop, new agreements to be made, commitment to values and alignment on how to respond—all part of a new mindset that meets the demanding conditions of that VUCA World.
+There are new competencies to develop, new agreements to be made, commitment to values and alignment on how to respond—all part of a new mindset that meets the demanding conditions of that VUCA world.